Lattice homology and Seiberg-Witten Floer spectra: Computations

 \item Denote the grading of the uppermost $J$-invariant vertex in $R$ by $2 \beta(R)$.
 It is shown in \cite[Theorem 2.4]{DaiMonopole} and \cite[Theorem 3.2]{DaiMonopole} that

 \end{enumerate} In particular, note that $\delta(R)$ and $\beta(R)$ take the same value among all representatives in the (graded root) local equivalence class of $R$.

 By Theorem~\ref{thm:lesame}, for the purposes of computing the $K$-theoretic cobordism invariants of $\SWF(Y, \s) = \Hty(R)$, it suffices to replace $R$ with its monotone subroot.
-It will thus be useful for us to consider the following especially simple class of graded root:
+It will be useful for us to consider the following especially simple class of graded roots:

 \begin{definition} Let $X_n$ be the symmetric graded root given by